Should risk professionals in the lending industry fear AI?

 In the business lending industry, ‘technology’ is all about information and using it for better decision making, such as approving loans faster and reducing the likelihood of bad debt.

-If we are to kickstart the post-pandemic economy, it serves the industry to see the practical reality behind the hype, and tap into this potential for better decision making.
+It serves the industry to see the practical reality behind the hype, and tap into this potential for better decision making.

 With the advances seen in technology…the industry will respond with propositions that are better suited to customer needs and that reduce the complexity in accessing this type of financing.”